Retention Problems FAQs

 For example, acetic acid in a 10 mM concentration produces about 0.1 mM of ions in a solution with a pH of aqueous solution around 4.
 In contrast, 10 mM solution of AmAc at a pH of 4 produces about a 20 mM concentration of ions which is 200 times more than acetic acid alone.

 If your acidic compounds are carboxylic acids, then they can be converted to a non-ionized form by lowering the pH of the mobile phase below the pKa point.
-In a non-ionised state, the carboxylic acids are usually more retentative than in an ionized state.
+In a non-ionizsed state, the carboxylic acids are usually more retentative than in an ionized state.
 In this case, cation exchange columns such as Primesep 100, Primesep 200, or Primesep A can be used to provide both ion-exchange interaction for polar amines and RP interaction for carboxylic acids.
-If your acidic compounds are phosphates or sulphates, then they are ionized at all useful pHs.
+If your acidic compounds are phosphates or sulfates, then they are ionized at all useful pHs.
 In this case, the Primesep AB column can be used to provide cation exchange and anion exchange at the same time.